Sport in Northern Ireland: Northern Ireland national team

+Northern Ireland qualified for the UEFA Euro 2016 in France, marking the team's debut in the European Championship They famously defeated Ukraine 2–0 in the group stage and reached the round of 16.

+The women's Northern Ireland team qualified for the UEFA Women's Euro 2022, marking the women's team's first-ever major tournament.

 Most of the players come from the English or Scottish leagues although occasional appearances of Irish League players have been known.

 Rugby union

 Rugby union is a very popular team sport played in Ireland.
 The sport is organised on an all-Ireland basis with one team, governing body and league for both the Republic of Ireland and Northern Ireland.

 The Irish Rugby Football Union is the governing body for rugby union in Ireland.
 The IRFU is divided into four branches which represent the four provinces of Ireland: Ulster, Munster, Leinster and Connacht.

 Competitions

 Irish provinces compete in the United Rugby Championship, against Welsh regions, Italian cities, Scottish super-districts, and South African regions.
 Through performance in the URC, the four Irish provinces qualify to compete in the European Rugby Champions Cup and the EPCR Challenge Cup.

 Competitions have taken place since the late 19th century with the modern day Inter-provincial Championship between Munster, Leinster, Ulster and Connacht first contested in 1920.

 Another focus for the domestic game in Ireland is the All-Ireland League, which started in 1990.
 For the 2022–23 season, there will be 5 divisions.